OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Multiparameter local quantum estimation theory

 and the condition in Eq.~\eqref{pezzeort} becomes:

-which is clearly satisfied by a RPM.
-We point out that, in this scenario, the RPM condition is not necessary, while Eq.~\eqref{less} is a necessary and sufficient condition, however it is much less practical to actually build the measurement projectors.
+which is automaticaly satisfied for a PVM $\{|\pi_k \rangle \langle \pi_k |\}_k$ satisfying condition Eq.~\eqref{RPMcond}.
+We point out that, in this scenario, the condition Eq.~\eqref{RPMcond} it is not a necessary condition but just a sufficient one, while Eq.~\eqref{less} is a necessary and sufficient condition.
+Consequently, in principle, there can exist PVMs satisfying the condition in Eq.~\eqref{less} while not satisfying the condition Eq.~\eqref{RPMcond}.
+However, if the aim is to find at least a measurement, it is much easier to seek for a measurement satisfying Eq.~\eqref{RPMcond}.